Survival guide 2022

 Camera and mobile phone regulations

-In order to create a safe space for participants to discover their own boundaries, the use of smartphones to capture photos and videos is discouraged.
-In fact, more fun is to be had by looking up instead of at your phone.
-And if you want to take a picture, make sure everyone in frame is in agreement.
-As a ticket buyer you also agree with our Use of Images.
-NOTE: DSLR’s, professional gear and lenses are not allowed without an EXPLICIT invitation and agreement from Burning Man Netherlands.
-If you want to take pictures please contact comms! comms@burningman.nl
+In order to create a safe space for participants to discover their own boundaries, the use of smartphones to capture photos and videos is discouraged (stay present!).
+If you want to take a picture, make sure everyone in frame is in agreement.
+As a ticket buyer you also agree with our Use of Images

 Press and media